pivoshenko/uv-plugin-up/CONTRIBUTING.md

 ### How Do I Submit a Bug Report?

-Bugs concerning `uv-plugin-up` should be submitted to the main issue tracker using the appropriate issue template.
+Bugs concerning `uv-upsync` should be submitted to the main issue tracker using the appropriate issue template.

 Please follow these steps to explain the problem clearly and make it easier for others to search for and understand: